The Contrabandista: Background

-Buoyed by the success of Cox and Box, Reed commissioned a two-act opera from Burnand, The Contrabandista, with original music by Sullivan, to open his new St George's Opera House, together with adaptations of two short Offenbach pieces, Ba-ta-clan (as Ching-Chow-Hi) and La Chatte métamorphosée en femme (as Puss in Petticoats).
-This opera did not enjoy its predecessor's popularity, and there was no suggestion of any further Burnand–Sullivan collaborations.
+Productions and The Chieftain

 The Contrabandista was Sullivan's first produced full-length opera.
 Although it was not a great success, it initially received some favourable notices.
 The Musical Times wrote: "The excellent vein of humour so apparent in [Cox and Box], as well as in the more important Contrabandista, justifies us in the hope that Mr. Sullivan may give us, at no distant date, a real comic opera of native manufacture."
 Sullivan's next operatic effort did not come until Thespis, in 1871, with a libretto by W. S. Gilbert, which was followed by another 13 collaborations between Gilbert and Sullivan.
 The Contrabandista was revived in Manchester in 1874 and was given a production in America in 1880.
+The first-known amateur performance of The Contrabandista was produced by The Davenport Musical Club in Cincinnati, Ohio, on 4 February 1875 at St. Thoms' Hall.

 In 1894, when Richard D'Oyly Carte needed a successor to fill the Savoy Theatre after the closing of Gilbert and Sullivan's Utopia Limited, he commissioned Burnand and Sullivan to revise The Contrabandista.
 The result was The Chieftain, consisting of a slightly revised and expanded first act and a new second act.
 It was not successful, and The Chieftain closed after just three months.

 The Contrabandista was hardly ever performed in the 20th century.
 The Comic Opera Guild in the US and Fulham Light Operatic Society in the UK each produced the piece in 1972.
 A professional concert of the opera was given in 2002 at Cheltenham, England, at the Sir Arthur Sullivan Society Festival, with professional soloists and the Cotswold Savoyards.
 The opera has been seen at the International Gilbert and Sullivan Festival, most recently in 2012 in an updated staging by Glitter & Twisted Theatre Company, which also presented it in Cheltenham.
 A professional recording by Hyperion Records in 2004 revived some interest in the work.
 Reviewing the 2004 Hyperion recording, Raymond Walker wrote: "Despite a mundane book about Spanish brigands by Frances Burnand (who would later become Editor of Punch) there are good musical ideas in The Contrabandista.
 These anticipate the more mature Sullivan of Gilbert & Sullivan fame.
 In The Contrabandista, Sullivan attempts a good variety of musical styles.
 At times these are more reminiscent of Offenbach than the German and Italian operatic masters that Sullivan is likened to."
 Sullivan repeated several of the musical ideas that give The Contrabandista a Spanish flavour many years later in The Gondoliers (1888).
+The whereabouts of the composer's autograph score were not publicly known until Terence Rees purchased it at auction in 1966.